-We will leave the further considerations along these lines for the future work.
-However, we should again underline that if we believe that there is a bit better theory of gravity, allowing to describe gravitational phenomena on much wider scale than GR, probably that theory will also slightly modify the Newtonian limit.
-The research in this direction is on high demand, especially in the light of many current and future missions, whose aim is to explore our and other planetary systems, and to provide more accurate data regarding the substellar objects \cite{vision,voyage,webb,nancy,tess,spitzer,nn}.
+We will leave further considerations along these lines for future work.
+However, we should again underline that if we believe that there is a bit better theory of gravity, allowing to describe gravitational phenomena on a much wider scale than GR, probably that theory will also slightly modify the Newtonian limit.
+Research in this direction is in high demand, especially in light of many current and future missions, whose aim is to explore our and other planetary systems and to provide more accurate data regarding the substellar objects \cite{vision,voyage,webb,nancy,tess,spitzer,nn}.

 \textbf{Acknowledgement.} This work was supported by the EU through the European Regional Development Fund CoE program TK133 ``The Dark Side of the Universe."
 AW acknowledges financial support from MICINN (Spain) {\it Ayuda Juan de la Cierva - incorporac\'ion} 2020 No. IJC2020-044751-I.